-If you have been watching the trends or have read our recent blogs, you may have noticed the demand for cold storage space is increasing, meaning the need to refrigerate or freeze more and more products en route to retail locations and other consumer endpoints is only growing.
+If you have been watching the trends or have read our recent blog posts, you may have noticed the demand for cold storage space is increasing, meaning the need to refrigerate or freeze more and more products en route to retail locations and other consumer endpoints is only growing.

 If you look at the recently released 2018 report by the Global Cold Chain Alliance on Global Cold Storage Capacity, you will see the United States leading most of the world in cold storage space available with an astonishing 131 million cubic meters, just behind India with 150 million.
 This, of course, is an increase from 118 million in 2016 and an incredible jump of 13 million in just two years — far more than the 3 million increase from 115 million in 2014.